ActivitySim/activitysim/docs/abmexample.rst

 The example ``simulation.py`` run model script also writes the final tables to CSV files by using the :func:`activitysim.core.pipeline.get_table` method via the ``write_tables`` step.
 This method returns a pandas DataFrame, which is then written to a CSV file by the ``write_tables`` step.

+The ``write_trip_matrices`` step processes the trips table to create open matrix (OMX) trip matrices for assignment.
+The matrices are configured and coded according to the expressions in the model step trip annotation file.
+See :ref:`write_trip_matrices` for more information.

 ActivitySim also writes log and trace files to the ``outputs`` folder.
 The activitysim.log file, which is the overall log file is always produced.
 If tracing is specified, then trace files are